 Datapane allows you to programmatically create reports from the objects in your Python analyses, such as pandas DataFrames, plots from visualization libraries, and Markdown text.

-Datapane provides a Python API that allows you to create, save, and publish reports comprised of a collection of data-centric blocks.
+Datapane provides a Python API that allows you to create, save, and upload reports comprised of a collection of data-centric blocks.

 For instance, Datapane provides a